MissingMaps/partners/app/_partner/jpmc.md

   - oct20gwhk

 tm-projects:
+  - id: 10408
+    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 8976
     desc: "For every year that a girl is enrolled in school, she is more likely to avoid early marriage and to survive childbirth.
 She will be less likely to suffer domestic violence, or be trafficked, and will have a higher future income."
   - id: 8289